myrodar/AI_cookbook/README.md

 - `__repr__()` / `displayTree()`
   Print a human-readable representation of the tree.

+### Perceptron
+This folder contains two scripts.

 ## Contributing
+This folder contains two scripts:

+- `main.py` is the main script for the raw perceptron.
+It contains the Perceptron class and its main function to instantiate, train, and predict based on the data you provide.

+- `test.py` uses the Perceptron implementation from `main.py` and generates a visual representation of the decision boundary, allowing you to see how the single neuron learns.

+- **Challenge:** Try swapping the generated dataset for the Iris dataset.
+Be sure to use only two classes from the Iris dataset, as a perceptron can only perform binary classification.
+## Contributing
+Contributions are welcome.
+To contribute:
 Contributions are welcome.
 To contribute:

 1. Fork the repository.